-3.3.1 Incluent Co minanuei Incident ( Commander Potential Designates Potential Designates District Manager, Senior Area / Plant Manager, Area Supervisor, Area / Plant Totelitial Designates Foreman oreman CEOC Counterpart Emergency Operations M Forms / Tools m, 202 Incident Objective, 209 Incident Status, 214a Individual Activity Lo R lole Responsibilities The Incident Command providing direction and Incident Management - Ensure initial notifications of the incident are performed and initiate the opening of the ICP. rall requirements of the Determine the Corporate Incident Classification incident and determine direction for the FIMT t es the most appropriate Develop and prioritize incident objectives. response.
-This is accom plished by identifying the nd General Staff functions sponse, setting priorities, Develop and manage the ICP organizational structure including sourcing additional support to deliver the incident objectives. developing response ob critical information req Ensure plans are developed to respond to and recover from an incident. vork (tasks) to Command Monitor progress of the action plan against the objectives. and General Staff, and a The IC may have one or Ensure regular information updates are provided to the CEOC. report directly to the IC have the same qualification .
-The Deputy IC must Ensure internal and external communications are accurate. assume some or all the responsibilities of the IC.
-If necessary, act within a Unified Command structure for the incident. uide for further details.
-Digital versi on is available at The Pipe line.
+3.3.1 Incident Commander Incident ( Commander Potential Designates District Manager, Senior / Foreman District Manager, Senior Area / Plant Manager, Area Supervisor, Area / Plant Foreman CEOC Counterpart Emergency Operations M - Forms / Tools 201 Incident Briefing Forr 214a Individual Activity L R lole Responsibilities The Incident Command providing direction and Incident Management - Ensure initial notifications of the incident are performed and initiate the opening of the ICP. rall requirements of the Determine the Corporate Incident Classification incident and determine direction for the FIMT t s the most appropriate o follow during the Develop and prioritize incident objectives. response.
+This is accom necessary Command ar plished by identifying the nd General Staff functions sponse, setting priorities, Develop and manage the ICP organizational structure including sourcing additional support to deliver the incident objectives. developing response ob critical information req Ensure plans are developed to respond to and recover from an incident. vork (tasks) to Command Monitor progress of the action plan against the objectives. and General Staff, and a Ensure regular information updates are provided to the CEOC. report directly to the IC have the same qualifica .
+The Deputy IC must ations as the IC and can Ensure internal and external communications are accurate. assume some or all the responsibilities of the IC.
+If necessary, act within a Unified Command structure for the incident.
+Digital versi • uide for further details. line .
 Hard copies are available in the ICP.